The Care and Feeding of the AR/M16 Platform Rifles

 BARREL WEAR AND TEAR

 Because the 5.56/.233 is a fairly high intensity round, barrel throat wear can be an issue, especially with heavily used rifles or those fired extensively on full auto.
-As the throat wears accuracy and velocity will decrease.
-While throat wear is best examined with an optical bore scope a good indication of wear can be measured with a bore rod.
-This is simply a rode of a specific diameter that is inserted into the throat and the depth of penetration is measured by guide marks along the rod.
+As the throat wears, accuracy and velocity will decrease.
+While throat wear is best examined with an optical bore scope, a good indication of wear can be measured with a bore rod.
+This is simply a rod with a tip of a specific diameter that is inserted into the throat and the depth of penetration is measured by guide marks along the rod.
 The military has such rods specifically for the M16 but they are not easy to come by.

-If you start with a known new barrel you can make your own by turning a 13" piece of .250" steel rod to exactly .219" for about for about an inch.
-The measuring tip should have a clean and fairly sharp but smooth edge.
+If you start with a known new barrel, you can make your own by turning a 13" piece of .250" steel rod to exactly .2190" for about for about an inch.
+The measuring tip should have a clean and fairly sharp, but smooth, edge.
 Remove the bolt and carrier and gently insert the gauge into the chamber until it goes into the throat.
 With the rod centered in the upper receiver carefully put a mark on the rod even with the rear edge of the receiver.
 This is your starting point.
 As the throat wears the rod will go further and further into the throat.
-When it goes more than about an inch or inch-and-a-half it is time to start thinking about replacing the barrel.
+When it goes more than about 1/2 to 3/4 of an inch it is time to start thinking about replacing the barrel.

 ACCURACY TEST LOAD

-If you want to test the accuracy of your AR there is a simple, consistent load that originated with Wally Hart of benchrest fame that can be used to test with.
+If you want to test the accuracy of your AR, there is a simple, consistent load that originated with Wally Hart of benchrest fame that can be used.
 Use the Sierra 52-gr. or 53-gr. benchrest bullet and 22 grs. of H4198 or IMR4198; or alternately 23.5 grs. of H322, and anybody's match primer, in whatever brass you have, but sorted by make or arsenal and year.
 Seat to 2.26" OAL.
 DO NOT exceed this charge with 4198, as this is a fairly fast burning powder for this case.
-As for the H322, this surplus powder varies from batch to batch, and while the 23.5 gr. charge suggested to me was a mild load with the lot I used, others may run faster, so please be careful.
+As for the H322, this surplus powder varies from batch to batch, and while the 23.5 gr. charge suggested to me was a mild load with the lot used, others may run faster, so please be careful.

 This is not a high velocity load, about 2950 fps in the full length AR-15, but it is HIGHLY accurate.
 It shoots well in 7" to 12" twist barrels.
 If a .223 rifle will not group with this load, it will not group with ANYTHING!
 (In a full blown benchrest rifle, using GI cases assembled on a Dillon loader, with no benchrest tricks whatever, this ammo averaged 1.39" for twenty-five consecutive 10-shot groups at 200 meters fired the same day, running a round-robin on five different makes of primers.)
 Primer seem to make no difference either!
 The CCI450 and Federal 205 seem best , but Winchester WSR is also very good if priced competitively.